 To assure an adequate national pool of informatics researchers and health information specialists, training is offered through formal programs and individual fellowships.

-Supplements to existing NLM research grants to promote reentry into biomedical and behavioral research careers.
+Supplements to existing NLM research grants to promote diversity in health-related research.

 Small Business Innovation Research (SBIR) and Small Business Technology Transfer Research (STTR) grants are made to U.S. small businesses that seek to undertake informatics research and development leading to commercialization.
 The STTR program requires a small business applicant organization to formally collaborate with a research institution in Phase I and Phase II.